-Lotus [®] SmartSuite Lotus SmartSuite contains a package of powerful, award- winning productivity applications and everything you need to access the Internet.
+Lotus SmartSuite contains a package of powerful, award-winning productivity applications and everything you need to access the Internet.
 Your computer comes with either a Lotus SmartSuite CD or a proof of entitlement to receive one free CD-ROM version of Lotus SmartSuite.
 To install your SmartSuite package, insert the Lotus SmartSuite CD into your CD-ROM drive, or contact your network administrator for assistance.
-Device Drivers and IBM Enhanced Diagnostics CD The diagnostic test programs are stored on the Device Drivers and IBM Enhanced Diagnostics CD that comes with your computer.
-These programs provide the primary methods of testing system components.
-Some of the preinstalled device drivers are also stored on this CD.

-What your IntelliStation E Pro computer offers
+What your computer offers